 UM Segal AmeriCorps Education Award

 The University of Montana will match up to $1,000 annually, of the Segal AmeriCorps Education Award (Ed Award) voucher that is awarded to AmeriCorps members who completed a term of national service.

 The $1,000 match may not exceed the cost of UM tuition and may not be combined with any other UM scholarships.
-“UM Scholarships”, include, but are not limited to the non-resident Leadership, Achievement and Service Scholarship (LAS), The resident Montana Academic Achievement Scholarship (MAA), the Western Undergraduate Exchange Scholarship (WUE), scholarships administered by the Foundation or Sponsored Programs, any state funded tuition waiver or UM funded graduate assistantship or TA position.
+“UM Scholarships”, include, but are not limited to the non-resident Leadership, Achievement and Service Scholarship (LAS), The resident Montana Academic Achievement Scholarship (MAA), the Western Undergraduate Exchange Scholarship (WUE), scholarships administered by the Foundation or Sponsored Programs, any state funded tuition waiver or UM funded RA or TA position.

 The AmeriCorps Education Award may be used to assist qualifying students with educational expenses at the University.
 The total funding from AmeriCorps plus the University’s matching scholarship may not exceed each individual student’s total cost of attendance.

 Students must be admitted as degree seeking students.
-If they are taking continuing education courses that are defined as “self-support” courses through the School of Extended and Lifelong Learning (SELL) are not eligible to receive the matching contribution from the University of Montana.
+If they are taking continuing education courses that are defined as “self-support” courses through the School of Extended and Lifelong Learning (SELL) they are not eligible to receive the matching contribution from the University of Montana.

 To qualify to receive the matching scholarship, students must notify the UM Financial Aid Office via email, by the applicable deadline, in advance of requesting the AmeriCorps Education Award.
 The deadline for the autumn and spring semesters is the 15th class day.
 The deadline for summer is the 5th class day of the specific summer session (1, 2, or 10 week).

 The Office of International Programs administers several scholarships designed to assist with the cost of studying abroad.
 Their site includes both UM resources and scholarships from external organizations.